43 No-Cook Meals to Make for Dinner

 Feel free to use whatever veggies you have in the house.
 Everything tastes delicious with this peanut sauce.

 Unleash your inner Yankee Doodle with this red, white and blue salad.
 (We’ll assume someone else is bringing the hot dogs.)

 We’re always down for takeout.
 This healthy alternative swaps out greasy noodles for kelp and zucchini ribbons.

 We love entertaining in the summer, especially when there’s almost no work for the hostess.
 Throw together some cold meats and cheeses, fresh fruit and some pickled veggies and (a super Insta-worthy) dinner awaits.

 Somehow, we always have too many zucchinis in the summer (we blame the neighbor’s overzealous garden).
 Instead of succumbing to sugary zucchini bread, make this nutritious dinner instead.

 8. Greek Yogurt Chicken Salad Stuffed Peppers

 Store-bought rotisserie chicken to the rescue.
 Combine the pre-cooked meat with tangy Greek yogurt and plenty of veggies, then stuff it into hollowed-out bell peppers for the cutest dinner ever.

-If you’re looking for greasy meat and fried tortilla chips, this is not the salad for you.
-Packed with plant-based protein, it’s everything we want out of a summer Taco Tuesday.
+If you’re looking for ground beef and tortilla chips, this is not the salad for you.
+Packed with plant-based protein, it’s everything we want out of Taco Tuesday.